Group actions on stacks and applications to equivariant string topology for stacks: Goldman bracket for -dimensional orbifolds and stacks

 \subsection{Explicit description for disk with orbifold points}

 { }

 As a trivial example, consider a disk with an orbifold point with isotropy group $\bbZ\slash n\bbZ$.
 Then, the Goldman Lie algebra is the free $\kor$-module spanned by the set $\bbZ\slash n\bbZ$.
 It is an abelian Lie algebra since every two loops around the orbifold point can be homotopically deformed so that they do not intersect.
-We describe below the general case of disks with orbifold points.
+We describe below the general case of a disk with more than one orbifold points.
 We start with the case of two orbifold points.